yipeiw/coreference-baseline/README.md

 implemented system refer to "a machine learning approach for pronoun resolution in spoken document"

 utterance segmentation:
---use speaker turns;
+* use speaker turns;
---when overlapping, if time is continuous, merge the fragments (reduce 20% segments than without merging)
+* when overlapping, if time is continuous, merge the fragments (reduce 20% segments than without merging)

 data generation:
---consider word token in pronoun list as candidates required resolution --generate pair with all antecedent objects in the conversation
+* consider word token in pronoun list as candidates required resolution
+* generate pair with all antecedent objects in the conversation

 Feature:
-phrase-level: grammar function, depth in parsing tree coreference-level:distance (words, objects, speaker_turns)
+* phrase-level: grammar function, depth in parsing tree
+* coreference-level:distance (words, objects, speaker_turns)

 learning approach:
-weka J48 decision tree (not resampling for avoiding unbalance)
+* weka J48 decision tree (not resampling for avoiding unbalance)

 Initial result:
 20%-30% object annotation include pronoun